-Nutritious meals improve focus and academic outcomes for students.
+Nutritious meals improve focus and academic outcomes for students—a fact supported by research from UC Health (2023).

 Lead Survey Collector | PhD in Community Nutrition, Harvard University